 Budapest, Hungary is a beautiful, often overlooked destination that offers visitors great value for their travel budget.
 Comprised of two main sections, Buda and Pest, the city is separated by the Danube river.
-Its position on the river makes it a popular embarkation and debarkation point for Danube river cruises.
-Popular areas to stay include the Castle District, with its historic buildings and museums, or you might prefer Theresa Town, with its grand boulevards.
-The Downtown area, on the Pest side, includes the city's financial district, along with great shopping.
+Its position on the river makes it a popular embarkation and debarkation point for Danube river cruises, and many people will spend a few days here before or after their river cruise.

-Where to Stay for Luxury
+Where to Stay in Budapest for Luxury

 The Four Seasons Hotel Gresham Palace has the Danube right outside its front door.
 In fact, the city's iconic Chain Bridge leads you right to the hotel.
 The building is an Art Nouveau masterpiece, built in 1906 as an office and apartment building.
 As you would expect, the views are spectacular, the location is perfect, the accommodations are luxurious, and the service is warm and deeply personal.

-The Ritz-Carlton, Budapest is another relative bargain, with rates normally under $300 per night.
-Centrally located on Erzsebet Square, you can walk everywhere within the historic core of the city.
-The large public park is also used for interesting local fairs and events, especially around holidays.
+The Ritz-Carlton, Budapest is another relative bargain, with rates normally around $300 per night.
+Centrally located right on Erzsebet Square, you can walk everywhere within the historic core of the city.
+The large public park in front of the hotel is also used for interesting local fairs and events, especially around holidays.

 Like the Ritz-Carlton, the Kempinski is also on Erzsebet Square.
 This hotel is a modern building, constructed as the Kempinski within the last 20 years, so the rooms are quite large.
-Shoppers will love being able to walk out of the hotel and be right on Vaci street, a pedestrian-only street with the city's best shopping and stores from most luxury brands.
+Shoppers will love being able to walk out of the hotel and be right on Vaci Street, a pedestrian-only street with the city's best shopping and all the big luxury brands.

-Where to Stay: Mid-Range
+Where to Stay in Budapest: Mid-Range

 Given the relatively low pricing of all hotels in Budapest, there are some great options in the mid-range category that offer a lot for what they charge.
 The Corinthia Hotel Budapest provides a guest experience that would cost twice or even three times the price in most other cities.
-This is a true grand hotel, built on the city's Grand Boulevard at the height of the Austro-Hungarian Empire (1896).
+This is a true grand hotel, formerly known as the Grand Hotel Royal, built on the city's Grand Boulevard at the height of the Austro-Hungarian Empire (1896).
 Restored to five-star standards, it's again one of the city's largest and most popular hotels.

 The Budapest Marriott Hotel has freshly updated rooms that all, even the basic ones, face the Danube.
 The riverside hotel is right across from Buda Castle, and these reasonably priced rooms come with luxury amenities, like 24-hour room service and several restaurants.
 There's a spa, large swimming pool, free Wi-Fi, and an extensive breakfast buffet is included in most room rates.

-Where to Stay on a Budget
+Where to Stay in Budapest on a Budget

 Clean, safe budget hotel rooms can be found throughout the city, and basic rooms with a private bathroom at new properties go for well under $100 per night.
 The ibis Budapest Heroes Square is located in the Downtown area, within easy walking distance to many of the city's monuments and across the street from a large park and the Fine Arts museum.

 A unique budget choice that doesn't sacrifice location for price is the OnRiver Hotels - Grand Jules Boat Hotel.
 Like the name implies, this hotel is a boat, permanently moored on the river.
 Rooms are compact, but beautifully designed and finished.
-It's right next to Margit bridge, which leads to Margit Island, like a mini Central Park.
+It's right next to Margaret bridge, which leads to Margaret Island, like a mini Central Park.
 It's great for walking, running, and other outdoor activities.
 The caring staff speaks excellent English, which can be rare at smaller budget properties.

 The Bo33 Hotel Family & Suites is a great budget choice for foodies as it's right near the New York Cafe, known to serve the best beef goulash (a spicy stew) in Budapest.
 Guests love the free, included breakfast, which includes a chocolate fountain.
 There's even a small gym and fitness room on the roof level, with some amazing views of the city (great for selfies).
-It's about a 20-minute walk from the city center but provides a more authentic, almost suburban experience.
-Rooms are clean and frequently updated, and the bathrooms are especially large for the price.
+The hotel offers guests a free one-day bike rental to explore the city with some room rates.

-Where to Stay for Families
+Where to Stay in Budapest for Families

-Within the wings (jazz, classical, contemporary, and opera) each triple sound-proofed guest room is dedicated to a particular artist.
-Of course the 49 rooms include excellent stereo systems and curated playlists ready for your listening pleasure.
+Within the wings (jazz, classical, contemporary, and opera) each triple soundproofed guest room is dedicated to a particular artist.
+Of course, the 49 rooms include excellent sound systems and curated digital playlists ready for your listening pleasure.
 A stay in the classical wing, combined with related sightseeing following the footsteps of some of the city's great composers (like Liszt or Bartok) is both enjoyable and educational.

-Located in the historic Castle District, the Hilton Budapest combines low rates with the brand's reputation for excellent service and modern, stylish accommodations.
-The location is ideal for sightseeing, within a few minutes walk of the castle and the area's many museums.
+Located in the historic Castle District, the Hilton Budapest combines reasonable rates with the brand's reputation for excellent service and modern, stylish accommodations.
+The location is ideal for sightseeing, within a few minutes' walk of the castle and the area's many museums.
 Guests will appreciate amenities like free Wi-Fi; a fitness center open 24 hours a day; and room service, also available 24 hours a day.
-Aside from room service, there are also two dining options, the Lobby Cafe and the ICON Restaurant.
-The Hilton has beautiful loft suites that are great for families.
-They are on two levels and have a separate living room area with a sofa bed.
-There's also a full kitchen in each loft suite.
+Aside from room service, there are also two dining options: the Lobby Cafe and LANG Bistro and Grill, which serves a locally sourced menu.

-Where to Stay for Romance
+Where to Stay in Budapest for Romance